pagkly/Zed/Investopedia3/Per Capita GDP Definition.md

 At its most basic interpretation, per capita GDP shows how much economic production value can be attributed to each individual citizen.
 Alternatively, this translates to a measure of national wealth since GDP market value per person also readily serves as a prosperity measure.

 GDP itself is the primary measure of a country's economic productivity.
 A country's GDP shows the market value of goods and services it produces.
-In the United States, the [Bureau of Economic Analysis](https://www.investopedia.com/terms/b/bea.asp) reports GDP every quarter.1 Economists watch this quarterly report closely for the quarter over quarter and annual growth figures which can assist them in analyzing the overall health of the economy.
-Legislators use GDP when making [fiscal policy](https://www.investopedia.com/insights/what-is-fiscal-policy/) decisions.
-GDP can also influence central bankers when they are deciding on the course of future [monetary policy](https://www.investopedia.com/terms/m/monetarypolicy.asp).
+In the United States, the [[Bureau of Economic Analysis]](https://www.investopedia.com/terms/b/bea.asp) reports GDP every quarter.1 Economists watch this quarterly report closely for the quarter over quarter and annual growth figures which can assist them in analyzing the overall health of the economy.
+Legislators use GDP when making [[fiscal policy]](https://www.investopedia.com/insights/what-is-fiscal-policy/) decisions.
+GDP can also influence central bankers when they are deciding on the course of future [[monetary policy]](https://www.investopedia.com/terms/m/monetarypolicy.asp).

 Per capita GDP is often analyzed alongside GDP.
 Economists use this metric for insight on both their own country's domestic productivity as well as the productivity of other countries.
 Per capita GDP considers both a country's GDP and its population.
 Therefore, it can be important to understand how each factor contributes to the overall result and how each factor is affecting per capita GDP growth.